How to Escape or Kill a Wendigo

 According to legend, it's nearly impossible to escape a wendigo.
 Hunters by nature, wendigoes are extremely fast and allow nothing to get in the way of their never-ending hunger.
 Even if you could escape physical damage (which is unlikely), the very fact that you'd encountered an otherworldly wendigo would leave you mentally vacant.
 Wendigoes hibernate for months or years but woe betide when they awaken.

 Wendigoes can stealthily stalk victims for extended periods, thanks to supernatural speed, endurance and heightened senses such as hearing so profound they can pick up on panicked heartbeats from miles away.
 This skill comes in quite handy in the woods, no doubt.

 Once the chase begins, wendigoes engage in a torturous game.
 They bait their prey, release shrieks or growls, and sometimes mimic human voices calling for help.
 When the hunt begins in earnest, a wendigo becomes all business.
 It will race after its prey, upending trees, creating animal stampedes (and thus more famine), and stirring up ice storms and tornadoes.

 Don't be fooled into believing you're safe indoors.
-The wendigo can unlock door and enter homes, where it will kill and eats the inhabitants before converting the cabins into wendigo domiciles for hibernation.
+The wendigo can unlock doors and enter homes, where it will kill and eat the inhabitants before converting the cabins into wendigo domiciles for hibernation.

 If you can't outrun a wendigo, can you outgun it?
 Not easily.
 A wounded wendigo simply regenerates.
 The trick is to employ silver bullets, or a pure silver blade or stake, and strike right through the wendigo's ice-cold heart.
 (Note: It's widely believed a silver-covered steel blade could work if you're in a pinch.)